Joeccp/SBA/README.md

 # Report
 A rough SBA report can be found [here](report/REPORT.md).
 NOT THE FINAL VERSION.
-Working in progress.
+Work in progress.

 ## Documentations